agentsystems/agentsystems-toolkit/README.md

 [![GitHub stars](https://img.shields.io/github/stars/agentsystems/agentsystems?style=flat-square&logo=github)](https://github.com/agentsystems/agentsystems/stargazers)

 > [!NOTE]
-> **Public Beta** - Part of the AgentSystems platform.
-Official public launch September 15, 2025.
+> **Pre-Release Software** - AgentSystems is in active development.
+Join our [Discord](https://discord.com/invite/JsxDxQ5zfV) for updates and early access.
 > ⭐ [**Star the main repository**](https://github.com/agentsystems/agentsystems) to show your support!

 > This is the **development toolkit** for AgentSystems.
 See the [main repository](https://github.com/agentsystems/agentsystems) for platform overview and documentation.